kpocza/GoSharp/docs/examples.md

 # Go\# examples

-Examples shown below are put here from [go/examples.go](../go/examples.go) and [src/GoSharp.PerfTest/Examples.cs](../src/GoSharp.PerfTest/Examples.cs) in Go and C#, respectively.
+Examples shown below are from [go/examples.go](../go/examples.go) and [src/GoSharp.PerfTest/Examples.cs](../src/GoSharp.PerfTest/Examples.cs) in Go and C#, respectively.
 Most of the samples originate from [http://gobyexample.com](http://gobyexample.com).

-The following Go code fragment creates a non-buffered channel, start a goroutine that send "ping" to the channel while in the same time the main function receives this message and prints it.
+The following Go code fragment creates a non-buffered channel, starts a goroutine that sends "ping" to the channel while in the same time the main function receives this message and prints it.
 The receiver is waiting for the message for unlimited amount of time while the sender is doing the same to be able to send the message.

 ```go
 func sendRecv() {